by Dr. Jeannie Thomason

 Did You GET THAT??
 You can render or extrude a pet food into mush, but it is still considered “natural” if you haven’t added anything synthetic, unless you had to.

 Now, to even begin to understand the pet food industry we need to look at the “raw material” as it is received at the plant.
 Typically, the slaughterhouse for animal carcasses is one of the main suppliers of material to the rendering industry.
 To prevent condemned meat from being re-routed and used for human consumption, government regulations require that the meat be “denatured” before being sent to the rendering plants.
 Nice word, but what does that mean?
 Basically it means that first it must be contaminated in some way that would make it virtually unusable for human consumption.
-Some of the materials used to accomplish this task are: carbolic acid, creosote, fuel oil, kerosene, citronella, etc. Once this stuff has literally soaked into the meat, it’s then fit to be sent on to the rendering plant.
+Some of the materials used to accomplish this task are: carbolic acid, creosote, fuel oil, kerosene, citronella, etc. Once this stuff has literally soaked into the meat, THEN is it’s considered fit to be sent on to the rendering plant.

 Rendering plants are piled high with “raw product/material” consisting of a mixture of whole bodies and animal parts, plastic bags, Styrofoam packages, metal tags, pet collars-anything and everything that is considered to be “waste” but is still suitable for recycling.